-Fitting 33” tires to any off-road vehicle will enhance off-road capability, improve looks and offer better traction.
-Unfortunately, it’s not always a straight forward process and the requirements vary from vehicle to vehicle.
-This article will discuss what is required to fit 33” tires on a MN Triton.
+Fitting 33” tires to any off-road vehicle will enhance the off-road capability, improve looks and offer better traction.
+Unfortunately, it’s not always a straightforward process and the requirements vary from vehicle to vehicle.
+This article will discuss what is required to fit 33” tires on an MN Triton.

-In order to fit 33” tires to a MN Triton you will need the following:
+In order to fit 33” tires to an MN Triton you will need the following:

 - 2-inch lift